 In addition to this blog, I also use Twitter, Instagram and YouTube.
-Currently, most of my focus is on the supply side of the value chain because I have a unique opportunity to live in a producing region and I figure I should take full advantage of that proximity.
+Currently, most of my focus is on the supply side of the value chain.
 Therefore you’ll see a lot of pictures and videos of coffee production.
 A lot of what I am researching and learning is production-centric as well, so you’ll see blog posts and links in Twitter to subjects about production and processing of coffee and even about consumption of coffee in a producing country (something that I feel is important).

 You can use the social media icons above to jump to a specific section or read the whole page from here and connect with various social media using links below.

 I use this blog to share the bulk of my message.
 Here I have an unlimited character-count and space with which to work.
 I can link to other articles on this blog, other blogs or websites, or other social media very easily.
 And I can labor over every statement if I so chose, to make my message as clear as possible.
 In the blog I cover a wide range of topics from the farmers’ experience to product reviews (not so much anymore) to additional content spun off from original content (like podcast-style audio and transcriptions of interviews).

 The most-read content on the blog is the technical articles about my HotTop roaster.
 I’ve done a few modifications to the roaster over the years and the articles detailing how I made those mods are very popular, though I wish some of my other content was as popular.
 Maybe it just needs to be discovered and shared by the right person (you maybe?).